BartlomiejMetrak/news_aggregator/README.md

 12. random
 13. scrappy framework

-Prior to running the algorithm, the tables must be imported to the MYSQL database
+Prior to running the algorithm, the tables must be imported to the MYSQL database.